Assessment

 Provided by faculty from Arizona State University, Ohio Northern University, and Milwaukee School of Engineering.

 With a focus on engaging members from all KEEN partner institutions, the Determining What Works team used a well-established approach to identifying consensus across the network to develop a list of observable behaviors that are present in students who embody the entrepreneurial mindset.
-Find out more about our research by reaching out to our multi-institutional team!
+Reach out to any member of our multi-institutional team to get more information:

 Return to top